chznbaum/mernmom/_posts/2016-10-26-how-to-build-a-twitter-bot-in-nodejs-part-1.markdown

 The last two lines get you set up to start listening to your account's Twitter stream for events like tweets and follows.

 When you're ready to start piecing this bot together, go ahead to Part 2.
-In the meantime, feel free to get familiar with the Twitter API module we're using, [Twit](https://github.com/ttezel/twit).
+In the meantime, feel free to get familiar with the Twitter API module we're using, [Twit](https://github.com/ttezel/twit

+Questions?
+Ask them on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2016%2F10%2F26%2Fhow-to-build-a-twitter-bot-in-nodejs-part-1.html).
+Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.